John is a writer based in Portsmouth in the United Kingdom who enjoys writing on a wide range of personal and professional interests.

 You, traveller, if you have any bowels of pity, groan with indignation at such unworthy fate of so great a man, and so depart.

 A carved skull rests at the base of the memorial - a memento mori - reminding visitors of their mortality.
 The cherubs adorn the top, positioned nearest to heaven.

-Buckingham’s life is represented by the carvings on the panels situated either side of the urn.
-His military status, on the left side from the top features a shield, drum, trumpets, a torso in Roman uniform, and lastly a knight in armor holding a 17th century musket.
+Buckingham’s life is represented by the carvings on the panels situated on either side of the urn.
+His military status, on the left side from the top, features a shield, drum, trumpets, a torso in Roman uniform, and lastly a knight in armor holding a 17th-century musket.
 His naval status, on the right side from the top, is represented by a Roman torso, a ship’s sail, an anchor, compass and rope.

 - Crooks, Christopher and Debbie Caton Crooks, A Guide's Guide to Portsmouth Cathedral, (Portsmouth: Portsmouth Cathedral Council, 1996)

 - Gates, William G., City of Portsmouth: Records of the Corporation, 1835-1927, (Portsmouth: Charpentier, Ltd., 1928)

 - Lockyer, Roger, Buckingham: The Life and Political Career of George Villiers, First Duke of Buckingham 1592-1628, (London: Routledge, 1983)

 - Quail Sarah, Foul Deeds and Suspicious Deaths Around Portsmouth, (London: Wharncliffe Books, 2008)

 - Slight, Henry and Julian Slight, The Chronicles of Portsmouth, (London: Lupton Relfe, 1828)

 - Spring, Laurence, The First British Army, 1624-1628: The Army of the Duke of Buckingham, (Warwick: Helion and Company, 2016)